 Philips Sonicare Essence vs Sonicare Essence Plus

-- The Sonicare Essence Plus lasts 10 days between charges while the Sonicare Essence lasts up to 2 weeks
+- Whereas, the Sonicare Essence Plus lasts 10 days between charges while the Sonicare Essence lasts up to 2 weeks

 - The Plus is lighter than the Essence.